Michal-Atlas/DawnStorm/dawnstorm.md

 |---|---|
 |||

+### Item Creation

+When determining the difficulty of lingering effects (such as traps or camouflage) created by players, let them roll upon creation and then use that as the `DR`.
+The GM may raise or lower the `DR` of checks by around 3, if there are advantages or disadvantages such as tools, time or bad lighting.

 ## Spellcasting

-Magic works through
+Magic works through magical glyphs.
-magical glyphs.
 Spell-casters can create these glyphs in mid-air instantaneously, however these persist only for a single round.
 Long-term effects need an inscription on a surface to work.

 **Mana** - Most effects will ask you to spend mana, you have a basic pool equal to your `Soul`.
-At any time you may spend a `Soul` stat to reset your mana back to that number (this does not let you spend more than your maximum mana on one spell).
+At any time you may scar a `Soul` stat to reset your mana back to that number (this does not let you spend more than your maximum mana on one spell).

 ### Spells